 What's PK's Biography?

 PK is in his thirties and married with two kids and a dog.
-He wrote on and studied finance, investing, and economics even before starting DQYDJ in 2009.
-His day jobs is at Twilio, where he writes code and prose (and – in better times – works events).
+He started DQYDJ in 2009.
+His day job is at Twilio, where he writes code and prose (and – when circumstances allow – works events).